This Valentine’s Day, show your canine companions how much you care

 By Taylor McLean

 Unconditional.
 Loyal.
 Devoted.
-These are words used to describe the love our dogs bestow upon us every day, while asking little in return but food, water, shelter and the occasional belly rub.
+These are words used to describe the love our dogs bestow upon us every day while asking little in return but food, water, shelter, and the occasional belly rub.
 Indeed, anyone who has had the pleasure of being greeted by a wagging tail at the end of a long day can tell you that there is no love quite as selfless and pure as the love of a dog.

 What better time to celebrate this love than Valentine’s Day—our annual reminder to appreciate the many forms of love in our lives, including the kind that comes on four legs.
 Fortunately for us, returning our dog’s fondness doesn’t have to involve diamond-studded collars, weekend getaways or expensive dinners.
 In fact, the things that our dogs tend to value the most are also the things we should already be doing to care for them and to ensure that they live long and healthy lives.

-The Valentine’s Day holiday is great time to kick that care into high gear and send some extra love to your canine companion.
-Start with these special treats and add few ideas of your own, and your pooch is sure to feel extra pampered.
+The Valentine’s Day holiday is a great time to kick that care into high gear and send some extra love to your canine companion.
+Start with these special treats and add a few ideas of your own, and your pooch is sure to feel extra pampered.

 Book a Day at the Spa